-A financial asset is initially recognised on the date the Company becomes committed to purchase the asset at its fair value plus directly related acquisition costs.
-A financial asset is de-recognised when the Company's rights to receive cash flows from the asset have expired or where the risks and rewards of ownership have been substantially transferred by the Company.
+A financial asset is initially recognised on the date TRZ becomes committed to purchase the asset at its fair value plus directly related acquisition costs.
+A financial asset is de-recognised when TRZ's rights to receive cash flows from the asset have expired or where the risks and rewards of ownership have been substantially transferred by TRZ.